Homestead Property Tax and Home Heating Credit

 Farmland Preservation Tax Credit

-The Farmland and Open Space Preservation Act Tax Credit gives farmland owners a portion of the property tax they paid.
+The Farmland and Open Space Preservation Act Tax Credit gives back to farmland owners a portion of the property tax they paid.

 To qualify, farmers must meet all the following requirements: